oven-sh/bun/README.md

 }
 ```

-This is useful for things like
+This is useful for things like creating a table:

-Creating a table:

 ```ts
 import { Database } from "bun:sqlite";